AshleyDawson/CanonicallyFlattenTree/README.md

 Flatten Tree
 ============

-Pure PHP function to flatten an n-dimensional tree (represented as an array) into a single dimension list (represented as an array).
+Pure PHP function to flatten an n-dimensional tree of scalars (represented as an array) into a single dimension list (also represented as an array).

 Requirements
 ------------